-Based on national standards, a community with a population size of Oak Park should have between 260 and 520 acres of green space to accommodate residents’ needs for programs serving people of all ages and abilities, sports, and passive recreation, such as walking and playing in parks.
-The Park District of Oak Park has only 83 acres of green space and is landlocked with no green space available for additional park space to meet our community’s needs.
-In addition to limited park space, Oak Park lacks adequate communal space for organized meetings and activities as well as informal gathering spaces to build resident connections with our community.
-With the expected growth in Village population, the Park District is working on plans to meet the current and future recreational needs of all residents.
-The availability of a Community Recreation Center will help to ensure that we are reaching our broad audience of residents.
+Based on national standards, a community with a population the size of Oak Park should have between 260 and 520 acres of green space to accommodate residents’ needs for programs serving people of all ages and abilities, sports, and passive recreation, such as walking and playing in parks.
+The Park District of Oak Park has only 83 acres of green space all of which are landlocked.
+There are no undeveloped areas available for additional park space to meet our community’s needs.
+In addition to limited park space, Oak Park lacks adequate communal space for organized meetings and activities as well as informal gathering spaces to build resident connections within our community.
+With the expected growth in the Village population, the Park District is working on plans to meet the current and future recreational needs of all residents.
+A Community Recreation Center will help to ensure that we are reaching our broad audience of residents.

 Who will the Community Recreation Center serve?

-All Oak Park residents will have free access to the walking track.
-More senior residents will benefit from the indoor track to provide safe walking conditions regardless of the weather and pickleball will be available during daytime hours for our active adults.
+All residents of Oak Park will have free access to the walking track.
 Free open gym will be available immediately after school to students in grades 6-12 who are Oak Park residents.
-As you know, these are the times our youth are at risk of making bad choices.
-These facility and programming additions help the Park District provide year-round opportunities for segments of our population that are currently not being served.
+The addition of the Community Recreation Center will address three important Park District facility needs identified by our community: gymnasiums, indoor walking/running track, and access to a fitness center.
+Seniors will benefit from the indoor track to provide safe walking conditions regardless of the weather.
+Pickleball and other sports activities will be available during daytime hours for our active adults.
+These facility and programming additions help the Park District provide year-round opportunities for segments of our population that are currently not being served or are underserved.

 How much will the Community Recreation Center cost?

 The funding of the facility will be divided into two phases.
-Phase One (cost $18 million) will consist of a gymnasium, indoor walking track and fitness center, as well as underground parking.
-Phase Two (cost $5 million) will add an Aquatics Center with indoor swimming pools for lap swim, leisure and warm water therapy.
+Phase One (cost $18.5 million) will consist of a gymnasium, indoor walking track and fitness center, as well as parking for vehicles and bicycles.
+Phase Two (cost $5-10 million) will add an Aquatics Center with indoor swimming pools for lap swim, leisure swim, and warm water therapy.

 Why is there not a pool in Phase One?

-Pools are expensive to build and maintain.
-The Park District plans to meet the most needs of Oak Park residents in Phase One.
-However, the pool could be built in Phase One if a donor(s) provides the $5M in additional capital funds necessary for its construction.
+The Park District plans to meet most needs of Oak Park residents in Phase One.
+A pool could be built in Phase One if a donor(s) provides the $5M in additional capital funds necessary for its construction.

 Will the building of a Community Recreation Center increase property taxes?

 No, the Center’s construction and operations will not increase property taxes.
-Annual operating costs will be covered by revenues generated within the facility.
+Revenues generated within the facility will cover annual operating costs.
 Construction will be heavily supported by private, philanthropic contributions and possible grant dollars.

 Why a capital campaign?

-The Park District Board of Commissioners agreed that this approach by the Parks Foundation allows the Park District to meet the desired facility needs of Oak Park residents without raising property taxes.
-It also provides opportunities for businesses, foundations, and individuals to directly invest in healthy, recreational pursuits of residents, as well as community-building needs of our residents.
+The Park District Board of Commissioners agreed that this approach allows the Park District to meet the desired facility needs of Oak Park residents without raising property taxes.
+It also provides opportunities for businesses, foundations, and individuals to invest directly in healthy, recreational pursuits of residents, as well as the community-building needs of our residents.
 Ultimately, the Community Recreation Center will result in a stronger, more connected community.

 Why did the Park District not work with D200 on a shared facility?